 They also support members with advice and guidance on compliance and promote adhering to high standards of compliance and professionalism.

 Sterling is an accredited member of PRISM and our Director Ian Black sits on the executive committee as the umbrella provider representative.
-Ian is actively involved and attends regular meetings of committee to discuss and debate issues affecting the industry and contractors.
+Ian is actively involved and attends regular meetings of the committee to discuss and debate issues affecting the industry and contractors.

 Membership of PRISM is open to any organisation which operates within the services sector.
-Our status, as accredited member, demonstrates that Sterling has been through a process of independent compliance verification.
+Our status, as an accredited member, demonstrates that Sterling has been through a process of independent compliance verification.
 We have also signed up to the PRISM code of ethics.